squarerobot/system_monitor/README.md

 Each node publishes ROS diagnostics which can conveniently be visualized in the runtime monitor.

 In this branch uses pure python functions, no external system packages are required.
-The required modules are installed locally using catkin-pip

 ## Installation

 Download the repository in the src folder of your worksapce: